Update: ‘Interior,’ ‘SUV-Coupe Design,’ and ‘Cupra sales target‘ sections updated.

 Availability outside Europe

 Cupra has said that it will sell the Tavascan in more countries, including those outside Europe.
-In 2022, the Spanish brand will be available in Australia to expand its presence in the Asia-Pacific region (the Cupra range has been available in New Zealand for a few months).
+This year, the Spanish brand will be available in Australia to expand its presence in the Asia-Pacific region (the Cupra range has been available in New Zealand for a few months).
 Cupra feels the high middle-class income and the progressive Australian society suit its brand.

-According to a report from whichcar.com.au, Cupra plans to pitch itself as a brand that deals in performance vehicles from the outset.
+According to a report from whichcar.com.au, Cupra plans to pitch itself as a brand that deals in performance vehicles from the outset, which hints at the local operations’ keenness in selling variants higher up the walk, which usually get AWD and premium features.
 Yet, eco-friendliness is a prime focus from the get-go.
 So, while it will enter the new market with three internal combustion engine models, it will offer two of them with plug-in hybrid technology right from launch.

 Cupra EV strategy

 Cupra aims to become an EV-only brand by 2030.
 By September 2021, nearly three years since the launch of its first model, the Ateca, cumulative sales had crossed six figures.
 On November 29, 2021, Le Monde reported that the cumulative sales had reached 116,000 units.
 Cupra expects the Born EV to double its sales by 2022, and the Tavascan, being the SUV, should be a more significant contributor to the tally in the coming years.